mrhappynice/matrix-comms/README.md

 # Matrix server + basics

+- Run the compose file for matrix setup, run turn-run.sh for 1-on-1 calls and video chat, then add the code below to homeserver.yaml in Synapse container

 docker-compose.yml (Synapse + Postgres + Element)

-Create a folder and save:
+Create a folder and save, change all the instances of "example.com" add your domain:

 ```yaml
 services: